KOM-design/blog-api/README.md

-All API Endpointss, specifying their purpose, expected parameters, and response formats.
+All API Endpoints, specifying their purpose, expected parameters, and response formats.

 •	GET /api/posts: Retrieve a list of all blog posts.
 Purpose: Retrieve a list of all blog posts.